98 Random Acts of Kindness To Do With Your Child - Baby Chick

 15. Donate to a Friend’s Favorite Charity

 This random act of kindness is a big one.
-Many families are doing this for birthday parties now in place of gifts.
-Not only is it a random act of kindness for your friend because they’ll be so happy to hear you donated to something they believed in, but it’s obviously kind for the charity, too.
+Many families are now using this as an alternative to birthday party gifts.
+Not only is it a random act of kindness for your friend, as they’ll be thrilled to hear you’ve donated to something they believe in, but it’s also kind to the charity itself.

 16. Put Your Phone Away When You’re Hanging Out With Them

 So, so important.
-Make sure you also model this random act of kindness when you’re around your children, your friends, and your children’s friends.
+Make sure to model this random act of kindness when you’re around your children, friends, and their friends.
 Being present is so needed and validates the other people you’re spending time with.

 17. Help Someone Try Something New